rradhakr-git/UdacityContinuousControl/README.md

 ### Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+For this project, you will train an agent to navigate in a large, square world.
 It uses rich simulation environments from Unity ML-Agents.

 <img src="https://github.com/rradhakr-git/UdacityDRLBanana/blob/main/reacher.gif?raw=true" />